swapnilrlambda/bootstrap-test/js/tests/README.md

 8. concurrency

-Indicates the number of concurrent sessions on HyperExecute.
+Concurrency indicates the number of concurrent sessions on HyperExecute.
 For more information on concurrency, go to [this page](https://www.lambdatest.com/support/docs/he-smart-auto/).

 ```yaml
   concurrency: 1